Skip to main content Skip to navigation

 Will the pond closure work address the groundwater impacts?

-The intent of this work is to address the primary source of the known groundwater impacts in place in accordance with environmental regulatory requirements.
-The primary source of the impacts is believed to be the ash ponds – 100% of which will soon be closed by removal.
+The intent of the pond closure activities was to address the primary source of the known groundwater impacts in place in accordance with environmental regulatory requirements.

 And, while the presence of coal ash material exists across portions of the property - the data collected to date, indicates there is no risk to human health or the environment.
 There are no impacts to drinking water supplied by neighboring communities.